 To read more about UNESCO and the many sites I have explored across the globe please click here.

 The four day Svaneti Trekking trip I would recommend is from Mestia to Ushguli via Zhabeshi and Adishi.
-The best guide I could find is available at Trekking Caucasus’s, however the Tourist Information in Mestia has incredible [free] maps which I found just as useful.
+The best guide I could find is available at Trekking Caucasus’s, however the Svaneti Tourism Information in Mestia has incredible [free] maps which I found just as useful – but thats it!
+There is certainly no need for any Svaneti tours as trekking in Georgia, at least on the established path – is safe and easy for any experienced hiker.
 The best season to walk here is between June and September, just be sure to take all weather gear as when it rains, it rains!
 Picturesque villages, glacier streams, Sveneti hospitality and crisp mountain air await you – Svaneti is truly one of those hidden places that remains remote and inaccessible, keeping its charm and beauty for only those willing to put in the effort!
 But enough of the boring words – as promised here is my photographic exploration of Svaneti Trekking!

 Glaciers cracking and crashing around us; echoing down the valley.
 The only other sound is crickets and the gushing river far below us.
 Lilac wildflowers light the path ahead, curving and bending to match the mountains will.
 Barely visible in the distance is Adishi, just a dot that we left behind that morning.
 The journey ahead leads up and over the valley, my legs ache but the vista beckons ahead.
 I wipe the sweat from my brow and trudge on upwards to meet the bright blue sky.